geph-official/sosistab2-obfsudp/README.md

 ## "Steady state" frames

 Once the session is established, both sides have the other's host:port, as well as an upload symmetric key and download symmetric key.
-They now send frames of this format, stdcode-serialized and encrypted with the right key (e.g. an upload message `m` will be sent as `seal(up_key, m)`):
+They now send frames of the format `(u64, SessionFrame)`, stdcode-serialized and encrypted with the right key (e.g. an upload message `m` will be sent as `seal(up_key, m)`):

 ```rust
 pub enum SessionFrame {